 Candidates for the Atlanta Public School Board's District 2 seat officially presented themselves to the public at two forums this week organized to assist voters in the November 8 special election to fill the seat vacated by former board President Khaatim Sherrer El.

 Lindsey Street Baptist Church, 550 Lindsey St., hosted the first forum in its sanctuary on Sept.
-15. Four of the five candidates—Byron Amos, Angela Brown, Dwanda Farmer, and Michael Jeter—participated (Donald Walker, a diabetic, was ill and unable to attend.)
+15. Four of —Byron Amos, Angela Brown, Dwanda Farmer, and Michael Jeter—participated (Donald Walker, a diabetic, was ill and unable to attend.)
 The candidates at that event answered a range of questions about their ideas for reform as well as strategies for increasing student graduation rates and test scores.

 On Monday, Sept.
 19, all five candidates attended the second forum, hosted by Southwest and Northwest Atlanta Parents and Partners for Schools (SNAPPS) at Brown Middle School.
 As the audience listened to the candidates' responses and observed their demeanor, SNAPPS President Shawna Hayes-Tavares urged those attending to “make sure you vote your conscious, but also on the issues.”